ayush-saran/Openlane_Workshop_VSD/README.md

 This image shows the strategy is set to 0 and to execute routing, run the command `% run_routing`.

 The Pros of using Strategy 0 is that it's very concise.
 The run time is significantly better than that of 14, that coupled with the fact that the memory requirement for Startegy 0 is optimally better than that of 14.
 However, that being said, Strategy 14 is the more powerful one.
 Once we executed the routing phase using 0, we started off with 11k+ violations, but reduced it down to 3.
 This was later manually rectified.
-Strategy 14 on the other hand, converges the stage completely with absolutely no DRC errors/violations.
+Strategy 14 on the other hand, converges the design completely with absolutely no DRC errors/violations.

 There are multiple iterations that take place in the routing process, each iteration working towards removing the multiple violations that pre-exist in designs.
 The learning rate with each iteration decreases significantly, as one might expect.
 The first few iterations remove almost 100x the number of violations as compared to the tail end of iterations performed.